kevin-dangol/YatriSathi/README.md

 # YatriSathi
-A Tourism concept app with a local data storage functionality.
+A Tourism concept app with a local data storage functionality made using JavaFX.

 # Features
 - Login and signup features with authorities